SashimiEnjoyer/AnyaGameProject/README.md

 # AnyaGameProject
 Project for Anya Melfissa Game

-Anya Melfissa is Vitural Youtuber from Hololive Indonesia 2nd Generation
+Anya Melfissa is Vitural Youtuber from Hololive Indonesia 2nd Generation.
 Youtube:
 Twitter:

-For more details about this project, you can check
+For more details about this project, you can check our discord
-Discord: